-- 1. Promoting and developing the charity in order for it to grow and maintain its relevance to society. - 2.
-Ensuring the charity complies with legislative and regulatory requirements, and acts within the confines of its governing document and in furtherance to organisational activities contained therein. - 3.
-Acting in the best interest of the charity, beneficiaries and future beneficiaries at all times. - 4.
-Maintaining sound financial management of the charity's resources, ensuring expenditure is in line with the organisations' objects, and investment activities meet accepted standards and policies. - 5.
-Ensuring the effective and efficient administration of the charity and its resources, striving for best practice in good governance. - 6.
-To maintain absolute confidentiality about all sensitive/confidential information received in the course of trustee's responsibilities to the charity.
+- Demonstrating a commitment to diversity, inclusivity, and equal opportunity in working with colleagues and stakeholders with a wide range of perspectives and experiences. - Promoting and developing the charity. - Ensuring the charity complies with legislative and regulatory requirements and acts within the confines of its governing document and in furtherance to organisational activities contained therein. - Acting in the best interest of the charity, beneficiaries, and future beneficiaries at all times. - Maintaining sound financial management of the charity's resources, ensuring expenditure is in line with the organisation's objects, and investment activities meet accepted standards and policies. - Ensuring the effective and efficient administration of the charity and its resources, striving for best practice in good governance. - To maintain absolute confidentiality about all sensitive/confidential information received in the course of Trustee's responsibilities to the charity. - Maintaining sound financial management of the charity's resources, ensuring expenditure is in line with the organisations' objects, and investment activities meet accepted standards and policies. - Join the Resource Committee (established to help the Board in its assurance around the effective use of the charity's funds and resources) and to support the Resources Committee in the financial management of the organisation as well as raise a level of challenge in the interests of achieving best practice. - Act as a source of expertise and support for the Chief Operations Officer. - Ensuring the charity complies with legislative and regulatory requirements, and acts within the confines of its governing document and in furtherance to organisational activities contained therein.